Home Modifications Home Charging Indicator

 Most of the parts for this assembly

 Cut the bottom off the blank adapter plate, and keep both parts.
 When mounted to the box, the top will act as a hinge and will hold the shower mount.
 Disassemble the shower mount and you will use both the screw mount and suction cup mount together.
 Drill holes through the black shower mounting bracket through the suction cup mount and into the center of the blank adapter plates.
-The holes in the blank adapter plate must be offset (see assembled image below to see how they are offset).
+The holes in the blank adapter plate must be offset (see the assembled image below to see how they are offset).
 Cut off the sides of the suction cup and black plastic plate so there is no overhang on the decora plate.
 This is necessary so the assembly will push in (pressing the microswitch) without binding on the wallplate.

 If you are including the optional LED indicators, I drilled two more holes for the 5mm LEDs near the top of the decora plate, but just below the edge of the suction cup.
 The idea is to light the clear suction cup so it illuminates around the edges.
 Cut or file off the tips of the LEDs (but not so much to damage the tiny wire inside the plastic that is just above the LED and very hard to see).
 No need to smooth the LED, as a rough top is better to distribute the light.
 Install the LEDs in the holes and epoxy in place so they are flush with the front.
 On the black portion of the shower mount that faces the LEDs, I painted white to better distribute the light.